 - Toiletries & medicines – bring the ones you use, however, if you forget anything they are widely available in shops and pharmacies in Scotland

 - Water bottle – in Scotland water can be safely drunk straight from the tap, so save some money and help the environment by bringing your own water bottle and re-filling it on the way – Check price here

 - Sunglasses – for those sunny days

 - Insect repellent for midges – a must if you’re going anywhere in Highlands or Lochs in summer – Check price here

 - Hand warmers – cool things to have when it’s freezing outside, also helpful as an emergency source of heat when hiking – Check price here

 What to wear in Scotland in the cities – Edinburgh/Glasgow packing list

 The above packing lists are great if you do a range of activities in Scotland.
 However, what you need to pack for Edinburgh or Glasgow or any other city might slightly vary.
 If you come to Scotland just for a short time and you are not planning to go outside of the city (re-consider it though!), still bring your waterproof clothes, especially the jacket.
-You could replace the trekking shoes with a nicer pair of wellies, waterproof sneakers or nicer leather boots.
-You don’t really need the waterproof trousers, and you can use quickly drying leggings instead.
+You could replace the trekking shoes with a nicer pair of wellies, waterproof sneakers, or nicer leather boots.
+You don’t really need waterproof trousers, and you can use quickly drying leggings instead.
 Jeans can also be worn, but expect them to be soaked if you get caught up in the rain.
 There are also no midges in the city, so you don’t have to worry about that.
-In winter, take your winter jacket, a couple of long sleeve shirts and a woollen jumper.
+In winter, take your winter jacket, a couple of long sleeve shirts, and a woolen jumper.
 Don’t forget the umbrella!

-#5 Worth to remember while packing for Scotland:
+#5 What to remember while packing for Scotland:

 - Use layers, they provide heat and it’s easy enough to take something off or put something on if the weather suddenly changes